stomp/stomp-spec/src/stomp-specification-1.2.md

 `ACK` is used to acknowledge consumption of a message from a subscription using `client` or `client-individual` acknowledgment.
-Any messages received from such a subscription will not be considered to have been consumed until the message has been acknowledged via an `ACK` or a `NACK`.
+Any messages received from such a subscription will not be considered to have been consumed until the message has been acknowledged via an `ACK`.

-`ACK` has two REQUIRED headers: `message-id`, which MUST contain a value matching the `message-id` for the `MESSAGE` being acknowledged and `subscription`, which MUST be set to match the value of the subscription's `id` header.
+The `ACK` frame MUST include an `id` header matching the `ack` header of the `MESSAGE` being acknowledged.
 Optionally, a `transaction` header MAY be specified, indicating that the message acknowledgment SHOULD be part of the named transaction.

     ACK
-    subscription:0
-    message-id:007
+    id:12345
     transaction:tx1

     ^@